webpack-contrib/url-loader/README.md

 A loader for webpack which transforms files into base64 URIs.

-## Requirements

-This module requires a minimum of Node v6.9.0 and Webpack v4.0.0.

 ## Getting Started

 To begin, you'll need to install `url-loader`: